 The Committee can mark the course’s boundary in many ways.
-Stakes or painted lines can be placed in position by the Committee.
-Existing fences or walls can be used to define boundaries, as can the edge of other permanent structures such as roads or buildings.
+For example, stakes or painted lines can be placed in position by the Committee, or existing fences or walls can be used to define boundaries, as can the edge of other permanent structures such as roads or buildings.

 In determining the boundaries for the course and marking them, there are a number of items for the Committee to consider: